DAmatheson/LifeStory/README.md

 Use the `tap` event instead of the `click` event
 Use `console.log` or `console.error` to make detecting issues easier
 Create guard conditions at the beginning of functions which expect data classes as arguments
+Use only id as the jQuery selector if possible for best performance